ovg-project/gvm-nvidia-driver-modules/scripts/README.md

 ./redeploy_uvm_module.sh  # uninstall previous kernel modules and re-deploy them ./uninstall_modules.sh  # uninstall previous kernel modules
 ```

+## Running applications

+After those steps, the GVM is installed on the system.
+Please goes to `gvm-dev` repo to run applications (e.g. diffusion+vLLM).

 ## What to do when complaining about driver not loaded?